Earth World Collaborative is a creative force generating new works of music, art, film, and literature through

-To date, our recurring collaborators include Jacoba Barber-Rozema (soprano), Gerald Ens (philosopher), André Forget (writer), Amy Hillis (violinist), Nick Jewell (filmmaker), Christopher Murtagh (sound engineer), Kimberley Lynch (soprano), Pooja Sen (graphic designer), Pr.
-Eric Dyck (clergy), Gerald Ens (theologian and bass singer), André Forget (writer), and Vincent Lauzon (writer, composer, and translator).
+To date, our recurring collaborators include Jacoba Barber-Rozema (soprano), Gerald Ens (philosopher), André Forget (writer), Amy Hillis (violinist), Nick Jewell (filmmaker), Vincent Lauzon (writer and composer), Kimberley Lynch (soprano), Yuji McCall (filmmaker), Christopher Murtagh (sound engineer), Pooja Sen (graphic designer), and numerous other talented artists.